Academics

 Differentiated Learning

 Teachers at Cornerstone respect the individual developmental needs of each and every student and consciously assess the different learning styles that exist within the classroom.
-The teachers incorporate many modes of conveying information (i.e. visual, auditory, etc.) and are sensitive to the fact that students will often differ in their learning preferences.
-At Cornerstone we realize that the medium is the message, and that finding creative, new ways of conveying material is as important as the material itself.
+They incorporate many modes of conveying information (i.e. visual, auditory, etc.) and are sensitive to the fact that students will often differ in their learning preferences.
+At Cornerstone, we recognize that the medium is the message—and that finding creative, new ways of presenting material is just as important as the material itself.

 Low Student Teach ratio